dev-patch17/js-play/README.md

-# javascript-playground
+# JavaScript Playground

-Experimental space for learning JavaScript fundamentals.
+An experimental space for learning JavaScript fundamentals.